KaistInstitute/ros_podo_connector/README.md

 "ros_podo_connector" subscribes topic "joint_state", a desired joint angles, and deliver it to PODO framework through TCP/IP communication.

-To verfy this ros node you need
+To verfy this ros node, followings are required
 * ros project "ros_podo_connector"
 * PODO
 * mobile hubo moveit configuration (This can be replaced any ros node which publish joint_state)